google/zetasql/docs/data-types.md

 + The most accurate way to compare PROTOs is to do a pair-wise comparison between the fields of the PROTOs.
 This can also be used to `GROUP BY` or `ORDER BY` PROTO fields.
-+ To get a simple approximation for inequality comparisons, you can cast PROTO to STRING.
-Note that this will do lexicographical ordering for numeric fields.
++ To get a simple approximation comparison, cast PROTO to STRING.
+This applies lexicographical ordering for numeric fields.

 ## String type